NixonSchool/AssemblyLanguageCode/README.md

 I want you to be able to fine-tune any complex machine.

-It's not easy, but with time you get the flow and be able to integrate it into your C/C++ programs.
+It's not easy, but with time you'll get the flow.
+You'll be able to integrate it into your C/C++ programs.

 ![image](https://github.com/user-attachments/assets/ff04d04c-f986-4c4f-b4c6-371439ecbb18)